ibuttimer/weather-zone/docs/readme.md

 <symbol id="Sun" number="1" code="clearsky_day"></symbol>
 ```

-#### Weather legends
+### Weather legends
+The legends are available at https://api.met.no/weatherapi/weathericon/2.0/legends.

-There differences in the weather legends between the Met Éareann and Met Norway versions of the Locationforcast.
+There differences in the weather legends between the Met Éireann and Met Norway versions of the Locationforcast.
 These difference are applied by the [me-legends.json](../data/locationforecast/me-legends.json) patch file.

 Differences applied by the patch file: